lmickes/pyWitness/manual/source/tutorials.rst

    mf.setEqualVariance()
    mf.fit()

-To compare a *ROC* plot between data and fit
+To compare an *ROC* plot between data and fit

 .. code-block :: python